aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 A: provide your votes and comments in the issue

 Q: I've opened a bug, will it be reflected in one of the roadmaps?
-A: No, roadmap is reserved for innovation and tech debt increments only.
+A: No, Product Roadmap is reserved for innovation and tech debt increments only.

 ### What are we launching today?